Robust agents learn causal world models: Causal models are necessary for robust adaptation

-We now present our results, showing that learning the underlying CBN is necessary and sufficient for learning regret bounded policies under a large set of domain shifts.
-In \Cref{section: actual interpretation} we interpret these results by considering their consequences for transfer learning, causal inference and adaptive agents.
+We now present our results in their most general form---an equivalence between learning the underlying CBN and learning regret bounded policies for local domain shifts.
+Then in \Cref{section: actual interpretation} we apply our theorems to three settings: adaptive agents, transfer learning, and causal inference, and show that robust agents must learn causal world models.

-First, we focus on the idealised case where we assume we have learned optimal policies for a large number of distributional shifts, and reconstruct the underlying CBN given these policies alone. \begin{restatable}{theorem}{maintheorem} For almost all CIDs $M = (G, P)$ satisfying Assumptions 1 and 2, we can identify the directed acyclic graph $G$ and joint distribution $P$ over all ancestors of the utility $\Anc_U$ given $\{\pi^*_\sigma (d\mid \pa_D)\}_{\sigma \in \Sigma}$ where $\pi^*_\sigma (d\mid \pa_D)$ is an optimal policy in the domain $\sigma$ and $\Sigma$ is the set of all mixtures of local interventions.
+First we focus on the idealised case where we assume optimality.
+We show for almost all decision tasks the underlying CBN can be reconstructed given optimal policies for a large set of domain shifts. \begin{restatable}{theorem}{maintheorem} For almost all CIDs $M = (G, P)$ satisfying Assumptions 1 and 2, we can identify the directed acyclic graph $G$ and joint distribution $P$ over all ancestors of the utility $\Anc_U$ given $\{\pi^*_\sigma (d\mid \pa_D)\}_{\sigma \in \Sigma}$ where $\pi^*_\sigma (d\mid \pa_D)$ is an optimal policy in the domain $\sigma$ and $\Sigma$ is the set of all mixtures of local interventions.
 Proof in \Cref{appendix: main theorem}. \end{restatable} The parameters $P(v_i \mid \pa_i)$, $U(\pa_U)$ of the underlying CBN define a parameter space and the condition \emph{for almost all CIDs} means that the subset of the parameter space for which the \Cref{theorem: main} does not hold is Lebesgue measure zero (see \Cref{appendix: parameterisation} for discussion).
 This condition is necessary because there exist finely-tuned environments for which the CBN cannot be identified given the agent's policy due to variables $X\in \Anc_U$ that do not affect the expected utility.
 For example consider $X\rightarrow Y \rightarrow U$, $Y = \mathcal N(0, x)$ and $U = D + Y$, then changing $X$ can only change the variance of $U$ while leaving its expected value (and hence the optimal policy) constant.
 However, this only occurs for very specific choices of the parameters $P$ and $U$.